-For the OCSP validation to succeed, both the end-entity certificate and the OCSP responder certificate must be issued by the same CA. If the certificate has an Authority Info Access extension with an OCSP Responder URL, it is only used if there are no configured OCSP responders.
+For the OCSP validation to succeed, both the end-entity certificate and the OCSP responder certificate must be issued by the same CA unless the optional Responder certificate is configured to enable trusted mode OCSP.
+For more information, see ocsp-responder.

+If the certificate has an Authority Info Access extension with an OCSP Responder URL, it is only used if there are no configured OCSP responders.
 It is not used if any OCSP responders have been configured.

 To add an OCSP responder, click Add.
 The OCSP Responder dialog box opens.
-Enter the URL of the server.
-Optionally, you can also enter a Validity period in seconds for the OCSP data.
+Enter the HTTP URL of the server.
+Optionally, you can also configure a Responder certificate to enable trusted mode OSCP or a Validity period in seconds for the OCSP data.
 During this time, new OCSP queries for the same certificate are not made but the old result is used.
 Click OK when finished.